-Hvar Island is like a mix of St. Tropez combined with traditional Mediterranean culture and untouched natural beauty.
-Even some of the best beaches in Hvar remain a divine utopia, not spoiled by overtourism or development.
+The island of Hvar in Croatia is like a mix of St. Tropez combined with traditional Mediterranean culture and untouched natural beauty.
+Even some of the best beaches in Hvar remain a divine utopia, not spoiled by over tourism or development.

-Whether you’re visiting Hvar from Split or spending a few days at this radiant retreat, save this post so you don’t miss the best beaches in Hvar!
+Whether you’re visiting Hvar from Split or spending a few days at this radiant retreat, save this post so you don’t miss the best beaches Hvar has to offer.

-Closed in by impressive cliffs, Malo Zarace Beach is a pristine slice of Mediterranean bliss.
+Closed in by impressive cliffs, Malo Zarace Beach Hvar is a pristine slice of Mediterranean bliss.

 As you make your way down to Malo Zarace’s sister beach, Velo Zarace, you’ll notice a massive rock that juts out into the sea.
 This incredible stone formation forms a barrier between the sea and land, creating an intimate cove known as Malo Zarace.

 This near-private beach is accessible by several staircases that descend against the rock into crystal clear waters (so clear that you can even spot oncoming sharks in Croatia!).

 Although this gorgeous place is more for snorkeling than it is for swimming, it’s still well worth a visit.

-Jagodna Bay is a beautiful hidden cove, located between Ivan Dolac and Sveta Nedljelja.
+Jagodna Bay is a beautiful hidden cove, located between Ivan Dolac and Sveta Nedjelja on island Hvar Croatia.

 This gorgeous pebbled swimming spot is bathed in sunlight and surrounded by steep cliffs.